truongluan303/geek-pursuit/README.md

 - With a URL to a current job in a job list: https://linkedin-scrape-api.herokuapp.com/job-info?job_url_or_id=https://www.linkedin.com/jobs/collections/recommended/?currentJobId=3202709906

 The API should also works even with query parameters in the URL.
-So there's a good chance you don't have to clean up the URL before using it.
+So there's a good chance you don't have to clean up the LinkedIn job URL before using it.

-A successful returned value should have this format:
+A successful returned payload should have this format:

-- title: the position's title,
+- __title__: the position's title,
-- company: the company's name,
+- __company__: the company's name,
-- summary: the position's summary,
+- __summary__: the position's summary,
-- location: the location of this position,
+- __location__: the location of this position,
-- posted_time_ago: indicates how long the job has been posted,
+- __posted_time_ago__: indicates how long the job has been posted,
-- company_pic_url: link to the company's logo,
+- __company_pic_url__: link to the company's logo,
-- url: the url to the directly view the job post
+- __url__: the url to the directly view the job post

 Here is an example successful payload:
 ```json